Msc Malaysia Status 2.0

 6. As for the MSC Malaysia Status IP Incentive, the policy is still under review process by the Government.
 MDEC will be releasing further information in due course.

 7. Applications (new) for MSC Malaysia Status Services Incentive can be made starting from 2nd April 2019.
 However, only new applications that are Non-Ip derived income business model will be accepted.
-Those with IP based applications wil have to wait until Mdec confirmed what constitutes IP derived income business model is all about as it has to follow what the OECD has laid down.
+Those with IP based applications wil have to wait until Mdec confirmed as to what constitutes IP derived income business model inline with OECD's thinking.

 8. Applicants who had applied before but has not being approved yet will need to re-apply again (albeit with a new business model that reflects Industry 4.0 elements).
-As to those who had benefited from the tax exemption clause will also have to re-apply for new aplications that reflects Industry 4.0 adoption as their previous tax exemption will expire come 30 June 2021.
+As to those who had benefited from the tax exemption clause in the past will also have to re-apply for new aplications that reflects Industry 4.0 adoption; their previous tax exemption will expire come 30 June 2021.

 ISSUED BY MALAYSIA DIGITAL ECONOMY CORPORATION SDN BHD (MDEC)

-Msc Malaysia Status grant is a msc status grant plus a pioneer status grant.
-In order to also obtain pioneer status, the company must own an IP.
+Msc Malaysia Status grant is a Msc Malaysia Status qualifictaion plus a Pioneer Status grant.
+In order to also obtain Pioneer Status, the company must either own an IP or have Substantive Activities

 What are MDEC's Newly Approved Activities?